roblillack/tdoc/tests/snapshots/snapshot_tests__test_partial.snap.md

 ### Text paragraphs

-This is a rather long paragraph to show the text-wrapping supported by the ASCII and Markdown exporters.
+This is a rather long paragraph to show the text\-wrapping supported by the ASCII and Markdown exporters.
 Applications integrating FTML support should “do the right thing” regarding breaking lines in paragraphs.
 This could mean that the full available width of the window or screen is used, or that the lines